Are your B2B lead nurturing strategies in need of a reboot?

 The standard approach categorizes leads based on the traditional B2B sales funnel.

-Here’s how you could break leads down in your B2B lead nurturing strategies:
+Our graphic helps you break leads down in your B2B lead nurturing strategies:

 You’ve got a little knowledge about these leads, and still need to do more legwork in determining the available purchasing potential.

-There may be little more than an email address to work with.
+For instance, you may have little more than an email address to work with.

 It’ll take more effort to determine if they should be moved down the funnel.

-Be careful not to overwhelm them to the point where they unsubscribe.
+Be careful not to overwhelm potential customers to the point where they unsubscribe.

 Group these B2B leads by the action taken when engaging with your business.

-They could have visited your website or responded to a lead gen email you sent.
+They could have visited your website or responded to a lead generation email you sent.

 Maybe they downloaded one of your pamphlets for more information about your services.